ujjwalguptaofficial/fortjs-doc/docs/decorators/validate.md

 ---
-title: "valide Decorator"
+title: "validate Decorator"
-keywords: [validate decorator]
+keywords: [validate, validation]
 description: "This page tells about decorator ExpectQuery & how to use this."
 ---